 03: 40 ft 6mm perlon (For Prussiks or bring your glacier rig.)

-04: Alpine Climbing Harness (Harness should fit over all clothing; have gear loops, adjustable leg loops and be reasonably comfortable to hang suspended in.)
+04: Alpine Climbing Harness (Harness should fit over all clothing; have gear loops, and adjustable leg loops, and be reasonably comfortable to hang suspended in.)

 05: Carabiners (2 Large Pear or D-shaped locking.
 2 standard ovals or D’s)

 06: Climbing helmet (Must be adjustable to fit, with or without hat or balaclava on)

 07: 1 Ascender (Recommended: left or right hand.)